 BACP membership categories:

+The first level of membership is student membership.
 At the start of your counselling and psychotherapy training at smcp you will be able to apply for student membership with BACP. smcp meets all BACP training criteria for student membership.

 2. Individual Member